ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 ##### `cpu-tracker-halflife` (duration):

 Halflife to use for the CPU tracker.
 Larger halflife --> CPU usage metrics change more slowly.
-Defaults to 15 seconds.
+Defaults to `15s`.

 ##### `throttler-inbound-cpu-validator-alloc` (float):